studentJSreactVueHELP/GitLessons/README.md

 # GitLessons
-Create publick repo for learn git, using JS
+Create public repo for learn git, using JS